April 11, 2009

 I tell you this; the Lord wants you to approach Him with “boldness.”
 He wants you to know of His great love for you and His favor is for you.
 We come boldly before God because of what He has done for us.
 When we understand that it is not about us, or whether we are worthy or not, but it is His passion to receive us in love, then we are set free to enter into His presence with extravagant praise to dance and be joyful before Him.
 In doing so, you will find a freedom in your soul that you have longed for.

 Now the Lord is that Spirit, and where the Spirit of the Lord is, there is liberty” (2 Cor.
 3:17)

-Rejoicing with thanksgiving breaks the religious bondage that holds God’s people captive.
+Rejoicing with Thanksgiving breaks the religious bondage that holds God’s people captive.
 It is the “happy feet” with rejoicing hearts that dance freely before the Lord that opens the prison doors and sets the captives free.
-Often in my home, I will draw out my sword that I have hanging on the wall, and dance before the Lord.
+Often in my home, I will draw out my sword that I have displayed on the wall, and dance before the Lord.
 As I dance to upbeat worship, the portals of heaven open above me and the spiritual atmosphere changes around me.
 As I dance proclaiming the word of God the entire atmosphere of my home changes from that of being ordinary to that of being filled with God’s glorious presence.
 It is through extravagant worship that we open the gates for the King of glory to come in.
 David tells us that the Lord is mighty and strong in battle.
 God is a man of war who fights on our behalf.